WolffunService/thetan-world-sdk-docs/README.md

 ### UnlockButtonMain

-#### Declaration
+**Declaration**
 ``public void UnlockButtonMain()``

-#### Description
-Unlock Interaction for UI Thetan World.
+**Description:** Unlock Interaction for UI Thetan World.
 You may call this right after [StopGrindingHeroItem](#stopgrindingheroitem) or anytime that suit your game flow but it must be called after `StopGrindingHeroItem`.
 Otherwise, user cannot interact with UI Thetan World.

 ---